Practivio/amazon/content/products/5400-assorted-projects-suncatchers-scrapbooking-B0B1ZYCJPG/index.md

 ---
 title: "5400 Assorted Projects Suncatchers Scrapbooking"
-description: "assorted craft supplies: Data-driven ranking using the Practivio Score™.
+description: "assorted scrapbook paper: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["assorted craft supplies"]
+keywords: ["assorted scrapbook paper"]
-seo_title: "assorted craft supplies — Look Elsewhere (2025)"
+seo_title: "assorted scrapbook paper — Compare (2025)"
 canonicalURL: "/products/5400-assorted-projects-suncatchers-scrapbooking-B0B1ZYCJPG/"
 ---

-**🚫 Practivio Score™:** 722 — _Look Elsewhere_
+**🛒 Practivio Score™:** 889 — _Compare_

-*If you're comparing **assorted craft supplies**, **[5400 Assorted Projects Suncatchers Scrapbooking](https://www.amazon.com/dp/B0B1ZYCJPG?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **assorted scrapbook paper**, **[5400 Assorted Projects Suncatchers Scrapbooking](https://www.amazon.com/dp/B0B1ZYCJPG?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “5400 Assorted Projects Suncatchers Scrapbooking” on Amazon](https://www.amazon.com/dp/B0B1ZYCJPG?tag=practivio-20) In our dataset of 242 Craft Supplies & Materialses, this Craft Supplies & Materials is ranked **168**.
+[Shop “5400 Assorted Projects Suncatchers Scrapbooking” on Amazon](https://www.amazon.com/dp/B0B1ZYCJPG?tag=practivio-20) In our dataset of 293 Paper Craft Supplieses, this Paper Craft Supplies is ranked **165**.
-It sits in the **Best Value tier**, where Practivio suggests you **look elsewhere**.
+It sits in the **Best Value tier**, where Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 50 out of 242 (top 21% lowest-priced).
+Price: 61 out of 293 (top 21% lowest-priced).
-Reviews: 155 out of 242 (top 65% in review volume).
+Reviews: 153 out of 293 (top 53% in review volume).
-Rating: 143 out of 242 (top 60% by star rating).
+Rating: 173 out of 293 (top 60% by star rating).
-Demand: 86 out of 242 (top 36% by buyer demand this month).
+Demand: 100 out of 293 (top 35% by buyer demand this month).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Best Value achieves a Practivio Score™ of 888.00.
+The Hidden Gem for Best Value achieves a Practivio Score™ of 1057.00.
-This pick trails the Hidden Gem by 166.00 points.
+This pick trails the Hidden Gem by 168.00 points.
 Keep this in mind when weighing your top choices.

 See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)